A Guide to Discover Billing

 - Intro APRS.
 If applicable, your statement may also show your intro purchase APR and intro balance transfer APR, their expiration dates, and how much of your balance is subject to each interest rate.

 - Fees and interest.
-You might see sections on the fees charged during that month and the total fee and interest charges for the year.
+You might see sections for fees charged during that month and the total fee and interest charges for the year.

 - Customer service contact information

-While credit card statements often have similar templates, you may see different information on credit card statements depending on the credit card issuer and specific card.
+While credit card statements often have similar information, you may see different information depending on the credit card issuer and specific card.
 For example, some credit card issuers give you a credit score with your credit card statement.

-If you are enrolled in paperless statements, you can print any of your last seven years of statements via the Account Center.
+If you are enrolled in paperless statements, you can print recent statements via the Account Center.
 You also can call 1-800-DISCOVER (1-800-347-2683) to request copies.

 Was this article helpful?